 Luke selected the Michael Gallagher record with the date of birth of 1985.

 When the prior convictions appeared on the screen the photo confirmed the man in the video was definitely the correct Michael Gallagher.
 Luke read his priors with disgust.
 This Michael Gallagher was a registered sex offender with priors for child pornography.
-He’s a pedophile.
-Luke sneered.
-What the hell is Claire doing meeting with this scum?
+Luke's lip curled.
+What the hell is Claire doing meeting with this pedophile scum?

 Luke reactivated the video payback.
 He now found himself looking at this male with loathing and repulsion.